sreninc/restdos-final/README.md

 #### Add Guest
 When adding a guest the personal information section is the only section avaiable.
 There is validation on all fields here however it should be noted that duplicate emails, names and mobile number are allowed.
 This is due to the fact that many bookings by different guests would be under the same details.
 The easiest example is a family where they are bookign in for each other with the same detais.
 The restaurant needs the name on the booking but it doesn't really matter if the email is the same as another guest profile.

+At the moment the mobile is a char field as I didn't get time to add validation that would account for all variables in mobile phone numbers.
+The onus is on the user at the moment to ensure the mobile is valid. #potential-future-improvement

 Once saved they will be taken to the guest detail page for the newly created guest.

 #### Guest Detail